rmwthorne/embl-pdx-mutation/README.md

 ## Containerised Analysis using ORCA

+We are going to use ORCA for these exercises.
+You can think of it as a tiny, self-contained little linux computer working inside your current machine.
+There are benefits to using such an environment, such as for ease of program installation and reproducibility.

 To start working in ORCA, use the following command:

 ```sh
 docker run --interactive --tty --volume /data:/Users/training --workdir /Users/training bcgsc/orca
 ```
+There are a number of options here that we've called docker with:

+- `--interactive` allows you to interact with the bash interface of the container
+- `--tty` opens a tty terminal session (Ross needs to update this)
+- `--volume <OS directory>:<docker directory>` mounts a *volume* to docker.
+This just allows you to access the fastq files from your machine from within the docker environment
+- `--workdir` sets the current working directory for when you start the container

 You will spin up your virtual linux operating system and see your prompt within ORCA's shell: